-- 1. Students will demonstrate knowledge of sound business practices in the management of higher education organizations. - 2.
-Students will establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories. - 3.
-Students will describe the processes of educational leadership and their relationship to educational programs in higher education. - 4.
-Students will interact effectively with internal and external publics.
+- 1. Program graduates will demonstrate knowledge of sound business practices in the management of higher education organizations. - 2.
+Program graduates will establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories. - 3.
+Program graduates will describe the processes of educational leadership and their relationship to educational programs in higher education. - 4.
+Program graduates will interact effectively with internal and external publics.

-- 1. Students will develop a written budget in response to criteria provided.
-This budget will be evaluated on criteria developed by the professor. - Students will prepare a professional portfolio as evidence of their mastery of course content and ability to apply course content to real-world settings.
-The professor will evaluate the portfolio. - 3.
-Students will write a narrative as part of their professional portfolio, in which they establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories.
-The narrative will be graded by the professor.

-4. Students will successfully complete the requirements for their internships (LEAD 7921 and LEAD 7922).
-The internship coordinator will determine successful completion
+- 1. Program graduates will develop a written budget in response to established criteria. - Program graduates will prepare a professional portfolio as evidence of their mastery of course content and ability to apply course content to real-world settings. - 3.
+Program graduates will write a narrative as part of their professional portfolio, in which they establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories. - 4.
+Program graduates will successfully complete the requirements for their internships (LEAD 7921 and LEAD 7922).